Oxford German Olympiad 2020:

 Entries should be submitted via the online form.
 Please note that we cannot accept postal or email entries.
 Entries received by post, by email or after the deadline will not be considered.

-All winners will be invited to a prize-giving ceremony at the Bodleian Library, University of Oxford, in June 2020.
+All winners will be invited to a prize-giving ceremony at the Bodleian Library, University of Oxford.
+The prizegiving ceremony will have to be postponed due to Covid-19 lockdown measures.
+More information to follow.

 Ludwig van Beethoven: